theianmay/nutricue-ai-site/README.md

 Content is regularly updated to reflect new features, architectural improvements, and policy revisions.

 **Last major update:** August 25, 2025
-- Enhanced privacy policy with current permissions and features
-- Updated technical architecture documentation
-- Improved home page with comprehensive feature overview
+- Initial website creation

- 2025 NutriCue AI.
+© 2025 NutriCue AI.
 All rights reserved.